j-siderius/TinySpark/docs/kit/devkit.md

 The TinyML development kit also contains some miscellaneous other components such as two green LEDs (for showing power), a Debug header (used to initially program and test the development kit) and some passive components such as resistors and capacitors.

+??? warning "Microphone use"

+    Due to driver issues in CircuitPython, it is currently not possible to access the microphone data using this programming language.
+The microphone is still usable in other programming languages such as [Arduino](https://github.com/atomic14/esp32-i2s-mic-test) and the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html).
+Please see the examples linked above for template code.

 ---

 There are multiple output pins on the TinyML development board.
 The specific pinouts are shown in the image below.
 A template code project for using the expansion pins can be found [here]().

 ![TinyML devkit pinouts](../assets/images/header_pins.png)

-The Stemma QT / Qwiic connector uses a different I2C communication bus as the main sensors on the board (on board = I2C1, Stemma QT / Qwiic = I2C2).
-Keep this in mind when connecting external devices.
+The Stemma QT / Qwiic connector uses a different I2C communication bus as the main sensors on the board (on board uses I2C1, Stemma QT / Qwiic uses I2C2).
+Please see information below to connect sensors to the Stemma QT / Qwiic connector.

-??? info
+??? info "Secondary I2C bus"

     To connect external sensors to the Stemma QT / Qwiic connector, a new (secondary) I2C bus needs to be initialised.
 This I2C2-bus is connected to the following pins: `SDA2=GPIO17 SCL2=GPIO16`.